lunarlab-gatech/SDFusion/README.md

 Note that the notebooks will automatically save the generated shapes in the `./demo_results` folder.
 ### Batch jobs
+The following are commands related to batch jobs.
+For more details, please refer to https://docs.pace.gatech.edu/phoenix_cluster/slurm_guide_phnx.
+- submit job: `sbatch script.sbatch`
+- check job status: `squeue --job <jobID>`
+- delete job: `scancel <jobID>`

-Use Slurm commands to submit batch jobs.
-An example of a Slurm commands is in `script/example.sbatch`, and it uses a conda environment to run python files.
-To submit the job, run
+An example of the script is in `script/gpu.sbatch`.
+The script uses a V100 GPU and `sdfusion_cu116` conda environment to perform text-guided shape generation.
-`sbatch scripts/example.sbatch`.

-For more details, please refer to https://docs.pace.gatech.edu/phoenix_cluster/slurm_guide_phnx/#interactive-jobs.

 # How to train the SDFusion